A CHEAP DAY OUT

 WATER FEATURES

-The River Wandle, which used to run through the town, has gone underground although it can be picked up further along
+The River Wandle, which used to run through the town, has mostly gone underground although it can be picked up further along

 WORTH SEEING